zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/01-securing-liferay.md

 ## Permissions

-A robust role-based access control (RBAC) system is a major part of Liferay DXP security.
+Liferay DXP has a robust role-based access control (RBAC) system.
 Users can be assigned to Sites, Teams, User Groups, or Organizations.
-Custom Roles can be created, permissions can be assigned to these Roles, and those Roles can be assigned to users.
+Custom Roles can be created, permissions can be assigned to these Roles, and those Roles can be assigned to Users.
 Roles are scoped to apply only in a specific context, such as a Site, Organization, or globally.
 See [Roles and Permissions](../user-and-system-management/roles-and-permissions.md) for more information.

 ## Securing Web Services